Private Investigator Associations and Investigation Industry Groups

 - California Association of Polygraph Examiners

-- Colorado Society of Private Investigators - This association was formed by a group of prominent Denver private eyes with the goal of elevating the private investigation profession.
+- Colorado Society of Private Investigators – This industry group was formed by a group of prominent Denver private eyes with the goal of elevating the private investigation profession.
 Visit the website to get information on membership, association by-laws, meetings, schedules, private eye resources and more.

 - Professional Private Investigators Association of Colorado (PPIAC) – Established in 1978, the PPIAC is dedicated to developing and maintaining professionalism for private investigators in Colorado.
 The private detective association provides training opportunities and resources statewide.
 The PPIAC also serves as a voice for P.I.’s in the state legislature.